A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: RESULTS

+We then applied HiQBind-WF to process all these starting entries, yielding 18,160 unique PDB entries.
+For the 2,189 entries that failed to pass HiQBind-WF, 761 of them are discarded by the filters and the remaining 1,428 entries are due to the failure of structure fixing and refinement modules (Table S4).
+A large portion of the discarded datapoints are "polymers" for which it is hard to verify their structural correctness because of the difficulty in obtaining a reliable reference SMILES string which is more suitable to small molecules.
+Almost certainly, human inspection and expertise will rescue some of the discarded data, but the design goal here is to automate the corrections with a high throughput procedure as much as possible.

+At the same time we retain 32,275 protein-ligand complex structures.
+The reasons behind the increase in the amount of data compared to PDBbind is that we have included multiple protein-ligand complexes from the same RCSB PDB entry because: (1) multiple conformers or stereoisomers can contribute to the binding (Figure \ref{fig:multiple_ligand}a); (2) the same ligand can bind to different protein pockets (Figure \ref{fig:multiple_ligand}b); (3) there is more than one ligand with a reported binding affinity (Figure \ref{fig:multiple_ligand}c); 131 PDB entries are of this reason; and (4) for structures containing homo-multimers, structural fluctuations between chains that share sequence identity are non-negligible.

-\textbf{Structural variations within the same RCSB PDB entry.} When compiling the PDBBind-Opt and BioLiP2-Opt datasets, we noticed that there were a moderate amount of PDB entries that contain multiple records of the same ligand of interest in the deposited structures.
-The reason behind a majority of such observation lies in the fact that proteins can form various quaternary structures using copies of the same chain, and ligands as binders can interact with the macromolecule at the tertiary, chain, or quaternary level.
-As a result, when a ligand binds to a specific chain of the protein, it will show up, for instance, two times in a PDB entry that is a homodimer of that chain.
-PDBBind \cite{pdbbind_2016} usually keeps only one randomly-selected sample of the interacting protein-ligand complex.
+A moderate amount of PDB entries contain multiple records of the same ligand of interest in the deposited structures.
+The reason lies in the fact that proteins can form various quaternary structures using copies of the same chain, and ligands as binders can interact with the macromolecule at the tertiary or quaternary level.
+For example, when a ligand binds to a specific chain of a homodimer protein, two PDB entries are present.
+PDBbind \cite{pdbbind_2016} usually keeps only one randomly-selected sample of the interacting protein-ligand complex.
 However, since different chains in PDB are resolved separately using their electron density maps, there are still some level of non-negligible structural variations among different copies, making them valuable data sources for training SFs.